litus-ai/classy/docs/docs/getting-started/customizing-things/config.md

 Behind the scenes, ` classy` works with `.yaml` configuration files to configure your experiment.
 This allows to modify its behavior without having to change a single line of code!
-You can use `classy train [...] --print` to visualize the underlying configuration structure (there's actually more to it, but we'll come back later).
+You can use `classy train [...] --print` to visualize the underlying configuration structure (we'll come back to it later with more details).

 ![Classy Train Print - Token](/img/intro/classy-train-print-tok.png)